Spectator Locations for the 2023 INTERMOUNTAIN HEALTH IRONMAN 70.3 North american championship st. george

 Sand Hollow Reservoir in Hurricane is one of most unique and scenic swim venues on the IRONMAN circuit.
 The crystal blue waters make ideal swim conditions for athletes.
 Sunrises here can be indescribable, and the desert scenery is unlike anywhere in the world.

-Spectators board the shuttle to Sand Hollow at one of the park-and-ride shuttle stops.
-Return shuttles will drop off spectators back at Town Square, where they can shuttle back to their vehicles.
-Spectator shuttles will continue to run back into St. George and the Dixie Center starting shortly after the start of the race, until the last athletes exit the water and start their bike.
+Shuttles will continue to run into St. George from shortly after the start of the race until the last athletes exit the water and start their bike.

-Note: To view the Pro Start, we estimate that spectators must be on board a shuttle at the Dixie Center prior to 5:30a.
-To view the Pro Finish at Town Square, spectators must be on board a return shuttle at Sand Hollow before 8:30a.
+Note: To view the Pro Start, we estimate that spectators must be on board a shuttle downtown prior to 6 a.m.
+To view the Pro Finish at Town Square, spectators should be on board a return shuttle at Sand Hollow before 9:30 a.m.
 Arrival times for spectator shuttles are not guaranteed.
 Please account for traffic congestion, parking and walking distances when planning your day.

 Spectators can line the transition area and the beginning section of the bike course from the reservoir to the Park Entrance Station to watch the cyclists depart.
-As they exit the park, athletes make a left turn onto Sand Hollow Road, then turn left onto a brand new section of the Southern Parkway (State Route 7) which cuts through a mile-long stretch of brilliant orange sand dunes as it heads toward Hurricane City.
+Before the park exit, athletes make a left turn onto Sand Hollow South Beach Access Road, a new section which cuts through a mile-long stretch of brilliant orange sand dunes and provides access to an out-and-back on SR-7/Southern Parkway, as it heads toward Hurricane City.

 Spectator Areas in Hurricane

-The turnaround at 3000 South and 1100 West in Hurricane is a great spectator location for those coming from Hurricane City on the East side of the course.
+The overpass at 3000 South and SR-7/Southern Parkway in Hurricane is a great spectator location for those coming from Hurricane City on the East side of the course.
 The Southern Parkway will be closed to vehicle traffic, so access this viewing location via 700 West (Airport Road) from any location east of the Southern Parkway.
-Note: Traffic on SR9 west of the Southern Parkway is not recommended on race day.
+Note: Traffic on SR-9 west of the Southern Parkway is not recommended on race day.
 Please adjust your travel plans accordingly.

 Spectator Areas in Washington